 - Except as described in the TUITION ADJUSTMENTS POLICY and REFUND POLICIES, tuition liability is incurred at the beginning of each academic year and there are no reductions in tuition resulting from changes in registration status which occur during the course of the year.

 - EXTENDED ENROLLMENT – A student registering, for whatever reason, for more than the standard four years (eight terms) of instruction will be charged tuition for each billing period of enrollment.
-Whether that charge will be FT/C, COE, or an Extended Time Fee will depend upon the specific circumstances and will be determined by the Bursar after consultation with the appropriate dean(s).
-In no case will an M.D. student registered as full time pay less than the prevailing COE tuition charge.
+Whether that charge will be FT/C, MSRF, or an Extended Time Fee will depend upon the specific circumstances and will be determined by the Bursar after consultation with the appropriate dean(s).
+In no case will an M.D. student registered as full time pay less than the prevailing MSRF tuition charge.

 Tuition Adjustment Policies